osamuyiohenhen/Twitch-Chat-Analysis/README.md

 ### Demo
 ![Demo of Twitch Chat Analyzer](demo.gif)
-*A preview of the engine connecting to live channels and processing messages in real-time.*
+*Preview of the engine connecting to live channels and processing messages in real-time (working on new demo).*

 ---